Maduro buys gold to boost savings amid five-digit inflation

 CARACAS, Venezuela (AP) — President Nicolas Maduro said he is investing part of his personal savings in a gold-backed certificate as part of a much-questioned plan to crush hyperinflation and reactivate Venezuela’s moribund economy.

-Maduro was the first in line at the central bank Monday as it began selling the certificates designed to protect Venezuelans against five-digit inflation.
-They function like a fixed-term deposit that is supposedly backed by a 1.5 gram piece of gold held at the central bank.
+Maduro and First Lady Cilia Flores were the first in line at the central bank in downtown Caracas on Monday as it began selling the certificates.

-The gold savings plan is part of an economic overhaul slowly taking effect seeking to dismantle decade-old currency controls, boost government revenues and jumpstart private investment in the oil industry.
+He said he spent 350 bolivars — or about $6 at the recently devalued official exchange rate — acquiring the certificate, which functions like a fixed-term deposit that matures in a year and is supposedly backed by a 1.5 gram piece of gold held with the monetary authority.

-But many economists predict it’ll collapse as the government prints bolivars to fund a deficit estimated at over 20 percent of gross domestic product.
+“If I had a little more savings in bolivars I would have invested more,” Maduro said as cameras were rolling during his televised visit to the central bank.
+“Cilia had a little more than me, so she bought her certificate for a little ingot of 2.5 grams.”

 Most Read Nation & World Stories